i05nagai/memorandum/language/english_speaking.md

         * design is intrinsic to every product
     * an intrinsic part/element of
         * stay-at-home mothers are an intrinsic part of the family finances
+* intricate
+    * having a lot of small parts or pieces arranged in a complicated way, and therefore sometimes difficult to understand in detail
+    * The watch mechanism is extremely intricate and very difficult to repair.
+    * Police officers uncovered an intricate web of deceit.
 * virtuous
     * having good moral qualities and behaviour
     * a virtuous people thinks himself or herself morally better than other poeple